 While Bylaws have a regulatory effect; they are a type of law, the Flood Protection and Drainage Bylaws (2020) are not about stopping owners doing work on their property.

-This guide provides advice on what is required if your property is in a Bylaws affected area and you're looking to make a new connection to a Regional Council Scheme drain.
+This guide provides advice on what is required if your property is in a Bylaws affected area and you're looking to build a bridge.

 What do these Bylaws cover?

 Regional Council controlled or managed: